dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 ### [Quantum Networking For Instantaneous Transmission of Grid State](#quantum-networking-for-instantaneous-transmission-of-grid-state)

-Quantum networking is like the Ansible from Ender's Game.
-Quantum networking has incredibly niche applications.
+Quantum networking (QN) is like the Ansible from Ender's Game.
+QN has incredibly niche applications.
 It's penetration into hardware will be determined by its cost and technical requirements, like superconduction.
 However, it can cause radically differently hardware and software design patterns to emerge.
 It is especially useful in geographically distributed systems such as GPS, the smart grid or smart cars, when overcoming the speed of light matters.
 It's use as a clock-synching mechanism would be ubiquitous, if technical limitations could be transcended.

-Quantum networking will allow for the instantaneous desemination of power grid state.
+QN will allow for the instantaneous desemination of power grid state.
 Machine-learning algorithms can be more efficient when managing the distribution of power because they never have to query distant systems for status or wait for state to be synced before